DarkKoNO/ArcGIS_Storymap_Creator/README.md

 There are also two DOCX files in /_data/ folder that were used as tests.

+## Limitationv of character coding
+There is a problem with character sets and coding in publishing a storymap directly through API functions.
+That's why the script first creates a storymap with placeholders, then downloads JSON, replaces all text, and then uploads JSON back.

+This circumvents the coding problem and allows, for example, Japanese characters in DOCX text when working in Windows that has Czech Windows-1250 coding as default.

+It doesn't do this circumvention for name, summary, and description, which are supplied as ArcGIS Pro toolbox parameters - if you are using weird characters there, that don't match your Windows, it may output an error.

-Supported things in DOCX
+## Supported things in DOCX
+You can look at the testing DOCX files in the project /_data/ folder.

-Basic formatting that is also in Storymap - Bold, Italic, Subscript, Superscript, crossed, font color, plus underlined, which is not in Storymap but can actually be added.
+Basic formatting that is also in Storymap - Bold, Italic, Subscript, Superscript, crossed, font color, align, plus underlined, which is not in Storymap but can actually be added.
 Font color match directly from DOCX - not theme colors.

 All storymaps paragraph types - normal, heading 1-3, quote (matches to word style "quote"), code (matches to word style code - also tries to match language of code automatically, but best to check)